Even with ruling, workplace still unequal for LGBTQ workers

 RECOGNIZING LGBTQ WORKERS

-Many employers may not know how many LGTBQ people it employs, which makes it hard to make sure they’re invited or included in particular programs.
+Many employers may not know how many LGBTQ people it employs, which makes it hard to make sure they’re invited or included in particular programs.

 Some big employers do allow employees to indicate on their human resources forms that they are LGBTQ, like they do for gender and race, said M.V.
 Lee Badgett, an economics professor and co-director of the Center for Employment Equity at the University of Massachusetts Amherst.